Cross-origin resource sharing

-Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
+Cross-origin resource sharing (CORS) is a mechanism to safely bypass the same-origin policy; that is, it allows a web page to access restricted resources from a server on a domain different than the domain that served the web page.

 A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.
 Certain "cross-domain" requests, notably Ajax requests, are forbidden by default by the same-origin security policy.
 CORS defines a way in which a browser and server can interact to determine whether it is safe to allow the cross-origin request.
 It allows for more freedom and functionality than purely same-origin requests, but is more secure than simply allowing all cross-origin requests.

 The specification for CORS is included as part of the WHATWG's Fetch Living Standard.
 This specification describes how CORS is currently implemented in browsers.
 An earlier specification was published as a W3C Recommendation.